 - Whose startup has substantial and demonstrated potential for rapid business growth and job creation, as evidenced by:

-- Receiving significant investment of capital (at least $250,000) from certain qualified U.S. investors with established records of successful investments;
+- Receiving significant investment of capital (at least $250,000, adjusted annually for inflation) from certain qualified U.S. investors with established records of successful investments;

 - Partially satisfying one or both of the above criteria in addition to other reliable and compelling evidence of the startup entity’s substantial potential for rapid growth and job creation.